Value Investing – Holistic Approach (Lesson 4)

 There are generally two different types of indicators used and in most cases, they are used in conjunction to calculate position within the pool.
 The first is financial in nature and the second ties to units of production.

-The units of production indicator is customarily non-financial, however, it can be measured in dollars.
-With REITs, tenant occupancy rates are the number one production indicator.
+The units of production indicator is customarily non-financial; however, it can be measured in dollars.
+With Real Estate Investment Trusts (REITs), tenant occupancy rates are the number one production indicator.
 With most REITs, investors are looking for occupancy rates of more than 92%; in this industry, the standard bearer is at or above 96% occupancy rate.
 Another example of a units of production measurement in dollars would be average rental charges tied to zones of apartments.
 This information is presented in a REIT’s quarterly and annual reports.

 Common non-financial indicators of success include: